PHERAstar FSX

 Protein-protein and protein-nucleic acid interactions take place at almost every level in cells.
 This includes membrane protein communication (like receptor-ligand binding), signal transduction (like G-protein cascades), regulation of gene expression, epigenetics (like histone-modifying activity), etc.

 G-Protein Coupled Receptor (GPCR) assays can be divided into two categories, functional and mechanistic assays.
 Functional assays focus on the quantification of secondary messengers like IP1 or cAMP.
-As part of the signaling cascade, these may be targeted by specific inhibitors to enable their accumulation in the cell.
+As part of the signaling cascade, the second messenger events involving these molecules may be targeted by specific inhibitors to enable their accumulation in the cell.
 Second messengers can be used as a readout, as their concentration correlates to receptor engagement and ligand binding.
 This is shown in the application notes “HTRF IP-One assay used for functional screening” and “GPCR activation is measured using Cisbio's cAMP and IP1 HTRF HTplex cell-based assay”.

-Enzymatic activity assays, such as kinases, proteases, ubiquitination, acetylation can be analyzed as well.
+Enzymatic activity assays, such as kinases, proteases, ubiquitination, acetylation can also be analyzed.
 Sandwich assays can be used to measure the status change of a substrate, like phosphorylation.
 Competition assays can be employed to monitor other products generated in the reactions, like ADP.

 In the drug discovery process, the kinetics of ligand-receptor binding have been traditionally studied only at a late time point.
-This is mostly because of technical difficulties and the relatively low throughput that assays provided.
+This is mostly because of technical difficulties and the relatively low throughput of these assays.

 However, optimizing receptor binding kinetics can be highly beneficial for drug discovery since association and dissociation rates impact drug efficiency and the occurrence of side effects.
 Moreover, efficacy can be improved, and the duration of action can be prolonged.
 Finally, binding kinetics seem to play a role in biased agonism.